UncleBod/Some-Arduino-Projects/README.md

 Hygrometer/Thermometer up and running

+Working on storing mx/min values in EEPRom.

+ToDo list (not in any order):
+Graphics
+Buttons
-Next RTC and more graphics
+RTC
+SD card
+One more sensor